Frequently Asked Pharmacy Questions

 Whether you should take your medication with or without food is dependent on the medication itself.
 Some medications bind to certain elements within the food you eat, therefore decreasing the absorption of the drug, which leads to less potency/efficacy.
 Other medications require food intake to increase absorption.
 Talk to your pharmacist to determine the best way to take your medication. – Lucy Stun, Critical Care Clinical Coordinator

 Most medications should be stored in a cool, dry place.
 So, the medicine cabinet in your bathroom is not an ideal location.
+Be sure to keep your medications and supplies out of reach of children and pets and away from other household or food items.
+Refrigerated medication should be kept on a clean shelf or in a clean drawer of the refrigerator.
 Some medications have specific storage requirements that should be listed on the bottle.
 Ask your pharmacist if you're not sure. – Kiersten Williams, former pharmacy resident

 How do I discard needles, such as insulin needles, at home?

 Some states, counties or cities have specific guidelines for home needle disposal.
 In general for Kansas and Missouri, it is appropriate to use puncture-proof containers such as a laundry detergent bottle or metal coffee container.
-Label the exterior of the container "sharps," reinforce the lid with thick tape (duct tape) and place in the trash just prior to pickup. – Kelly Robertson, HIV Ambulatory Clinical Pharmacist
+Label the exterior of the container "sharps," reinforce the lid with thick tape (duct tape) and place in the trash just prior to pickup.
+You can contact your local Department of Public Health agency for further instructions on how to dispose of medical waste in your area. – Kelly Robertson, HIV Ambulatory Clinical Pharmacist

-Do you really need to separate medications 12 hours apart if they are ordered as twice daily?
+Do I really need to separate medications 12 hours apart if they are ordered as twice daily?

 Medications are ordered twice a day to maintain a consistent level of medicine in your body; therefore, it is important to separate the doses.
 Most medications that are prescribed twice daily do not need to be separated by exactly 12 hours, but you should discuss this with your pharmacist or physician.
 If the medications do not need to be given exactly 12 hours apart, you should determine a schedule that works best for you, and is easy to remember – for example, in the morning around breakfast and in the evening around dinner. – Gina Paletta, former pharmacy resident

-Should you stop taking medications if they don't work immediately after taking them?
+Should I stop taking medications if they don't work immediately after taking them?

 A lot of medications take time to start working in your body, so you should not expect to see results immediately.
 Often it will take a few days, or even weeks in some cases, before a medication reaches its full effect.
 Ask your doctor or pharmacist how long you should expect it to take for your medication to start working and contact them if you feel like it is not working after that time has passed.
 Additionally, many medications should not be stopped abruptly and need to be tapered off slowly to avoid adverse effects, so always contact your doctor or pharmacist before stopping a medication. – Megan Herman, HIV Ambulatory Clinical Pharmacist